jzills/HmacManager/README.md

 ## Features

-- Enables comprehensive configuration of policies, allowing applications to accept a signed Hmac from a variety of policies.
+- Facilitates detailed policy configuration, enabling applications to sign and verify Hmacs against multiple policy criteria.
-- Each policy has the capability to specify header schemes, dictating the mandatory header values in both the request and the signed Hmac.
+- Each policy can define specific schemes, outlining the required header values for a request.
-    - This includes automatic claims mapping from required header values.
+    - This includes automatic claims mapping from header values defined in a scheme.
-- Dynamic policy creation and deletion at runtime.
+- Supports policy creation and deletion at runtime.
-- Implements automatic nonce handling to safeguard against replay attacks.
+- Incorporates automatic nonce management to protect against replay attacks.
-- Seamlessly integrates with authorization policies, providing precise control over authorized Hmac authentication configurations.
-- Integration with built-in ASP.NET Core authorization.
+- Integrates with ASP.NET Core authorization mechanisms.

 ## Installation